jimweller/kata-claimcheck/README.md

 Infrastructure

 - Compute service to generate presigned s3 urls or gate s3 with an IDP instead of direct access to S3 with AWS IAM
-- Network perimeter infrastructure like waf, apigw, vpc links
+- Network perimeter infrastructure like waf, NSGs, apigw, vpc links, etc.
+- IaC drift detection

 Observability

 - CloudWatch logging to obervability tool (datadog, honeycomb, etc)
 - CloudWatch metrics to observability tool
+- CloudTrail audit logging to observability tool
+- Alerting in observability tool for SNS failures and DLQ thresholds

+Storage

+- Object lifecycle policy for retention
+- Partition tenant security on boundaries like object ACL, folders etc.
+- S3 delete protection like force_delete or mfa delete

 Testing